idealo/terraform-aws-mwaa/README.md

 ### Add permissions to the Airflow execution role

-To
-give
-additional
-permissions
-to
-your
-airflow
-executions
-role (
-e.g.
-elasticmapreduce:
-CreateJobFlow
-to
-start
-an
-EMR
-cluster)
-,
-create
-a
-Policy
-document
-containing
-the
-permissions
-you
-need:
+To give additional permissions to your airflow executions role (e.g. elasticmapreduce:CreateJobFlow to start an EMR cluster), create a Policy document containing the permissions you need:

 ```terraform
 data aws_iam_policy_document "additional_execution_policy_doc" {